Propositions

 1. The best preparation for pastoral ministry is to actually be invested in the life and ministry of a church and its pastor.

-3. The cost of traditional seminary education is prohibitive and potentially catastrophic for young men who might graduate with tens of thousands of dollars of debt because of their education loans.
+3. The cost of traditional seminary education is prohibitive and potentially catastrophic for men who might graduate with tens of thousands of dollars of debt because of their education loans.
 Consider, for example, that the average price per credit hour for tuition among 31 major US seminaries is $452.50, which at 84 total hours for an M.Div program

-is $38,010 (source: seminarycomparison.com)!
+is $38,010 (source: seminarycomparison.com).

 4. Rigorous academic theological study can take place to great effect if a student is driven, has a mentor, and is surrounded by a cadre of thoughtful pastors and other students willing to invest in him with the fruits of their own study.